finnianr/Eiffel-Loop/doc/Contents.md

 Eiffel submission for [www.99-bottles-of-beer.net](http://www.99-bottles-of-beer.net/).

 This website contains sample programs for over 1500 languages and variations, all of which print the lyrics of the song "99 Bottles of Beer".
-## Eiffel to Java
-Demonstration program for the [Eiffel-Loop Java interface library](http://www.eiffel-loop.com/library/eiffel2java.html).
-This library provides a useful layer of abstraction over the Eiffel Software JNI interface.
 ## Rhythmbox MP3 Collection Manager
 This is a full-blown MP3 collection manager that is designed to work in conjunction with the [Rhythmbox media player](https://wiki.gnome.org/Apps/Rhythmbox) and has a number of features of particular interest to Tango DJs.